Western art collected by T. Boone Pickens offered at auction

 Pickens, who grew up in Holdenville, Oklahoma, died last Sept.
 11 at the age of 91 at his Dallas home.

 His alma mater, Oklahoma State University, is marking the anniversary of his death Friday with a virtual dedication of his childhood home, which was relocated last year to Stillwater.
-The house is now at Karsten Creek Golf Club, which is the home of OSU’s golf teams.
+The house is now at Karsten Creek Golf Club, which is the home of Oklahoma State’s golf teams.

-Pickens, who donated more than half a billion dollars to OSU, is buried outside his childhood bedroom window.
+Pickens, who donated more than half a billion dollars to the university, is buried outside his childhood bedroom window.